RyanLua/rojo-showcase-template/README.md

 Each script is modular and can be easily disabled or customized to fit your needs.
 Delete or disable any scripts you don't need or want.
 Easily customize scripts using [Instance Attributes](https://create.roblox.com/docs/studio/properties#instance-attributes).

-* Strict type checking and well-documented
+* Strict type-checking and well-documented

-Code that's easy for the eyes to read with strict type-checking to ensure that your code is bug-free.
+Code that's easy for the eyes to read with [strict type-checking](https://create.roblox.com/docs/luau/type-checking) to ensure that your code is bug-free.
 Comments on each piece of code to help you understand what each part does.

 ## Installation